onOfficeGmbH/sdk/README.md

 var_export($pSDK->getResponseArray($handleReadEstate));
 ```

-Checkout the [example](/example.php) to see a possible implementation of
+Checkout the [examples folder](/examples/) to see a possible implementation of
 this client.

 ## Usage